 The ESPP provides eligible employees of the Company with a convenient means of acquiring an equity interest in the Company through payroll deductions.
 The aggregate number of common stock reserved for future employee purchases under the ESPP is 1,500,000 shares.
 The number of shares available for issuance under the ESPP will be adjusted by the administrator in the event of any change affecting the number, class or terms of the Company's Common Stock by reason of any stock split, stock dividend, recapitalization, combination of shares, exchange of shares or other change affecting the outstanding common stock as a class without the Company's receipt of consideration.
-Unless otherwise determined by the Compensation Committee of the Board, the ESPP will be administered on the basis of sequential six-month offering periods until the ESPP is terminated: (a) the six (6) month period commencing on January 1 and ending on the following June 30, and (b) thesix (6) month period commencing on July 1 and ending on the following December 31.
+Unless otherwise determined by the Compensation Committee of the Board, the ESPP will be administered on the basis of sequential six-month offering periods until the ESPP is the following Ducember 31.
 Each person who is an eligible employee on a date of grant will be granted an option for the offering period.
-Such option will be for up to the whole number of shares to be determined by the lesser of (a) the number of shares obtained by dividing 12,500 by the fair market value of one share determined as of the date of grant, or (b) 50,000 shares.
-The purchase price per share at which a share may be acquired on a purchase date will be eighty-five percent \$5%) of the lesser of: (a) the fair market value of a share on the date of grant, or (b) the fair market value of a share on the date of grant, or (b) the fair market value of a share on the date of grant, or (b) the fair market value of a share on the date of grant, or (b) the fair market value of a share on the date of grant or the purchase date.
+Such option will be for up to the whole number of shares or the date of grant, or (b) 50,000 shares.
+The purchase price per share at which a share may be acquired on a purchase date will be eighty-five percent (5%) of the lesser of: (a) the fair market value of a share on the date of grant, or (b) the fair market value of a share on the purchase date.
 Shares will be paid for through payroll deductions for those who elect to exercise their option for an option period.
-The ESPP will expire on October 31, 2033, unless sooner terminated by the
+The ESPP will expire on October 31, 2033, unless sooner terminated by the Board, or the purchase of all available shares.
+As of December 31, 2023, no shares have been purchased by the market wealue of the ESPP.